linto-ai/documentation-website/docs/stack/postinstall.md

 We can now drop the requests and move to the main administration interface located at `[LINTO_STACK_DOMAIN]/`.

 This is the **linto-platform-admin** interface.
 Its goals are to create, manage and monitor your voice controlled applications.
-If its your first time using it, it may ask you to enter your administrator credentials.
+If it's your first time using it, it may ask you to enter your administrator credentials.
 Once logged-in you will be greeted with the main interface.

 On the left hand side you have several elements: